makersacademy/takeaway-challenge/README.md

-## H2 Makers Academy | Week 2 | Takeaway Challenge
+## Makers Academy | Week 2 | Takeaway Challenge

 This program should allow a user to:
 - [x] View a list of dishes with corresponding prices
-- Select some number of several available dishes
+- [ ]Select some number of several available dishes
-- Check that the total they have been given matches the sum of the various dishes in their order
+- [ ]Check that the total they have been given matches the sum of the various dishes in their order
-- Receive a text such as "Thank you!
+- [ ]Receive a text such as "Thank you!
 Your order was placed."